sequoiatree/teaching-cs/src/curriculum/topical/introduction/homework.md

 * [sequoia@berkeley.edu](mailto:sequoia@berkeley.edu)
 * [btong@berkeley.edu](mailto:btong@berkeley.edu)

 Please grant us access to the whole folder at once, rather than granting us access to each assignment individually.
-Also, keep in mind that week's homework assignment should correspond to one Google Doc within your homework folder.
-For example, you should write your responses to the following questions in a single Google Doc called "HW 01".
+Also, keep in mind that each week's homework assignment should correspond to one Google Doc within your homework folder.
+For example, you should write your responses to the following questions in a single Google Doc called "HW {{ week.number }}".